arbor-sim/arbor/doc/concepts/cell.rst

       to cells that have target sites (i.e. *cable* and *lif* cells).
    2. Direct electrical coupling between two cable cells via :ref:`gap junctions <modelgapjunctions>`.

-   Key concepts:

-   * **Morphology**: The :ref:`morphology <co_morphology>` of a cable cell is composed of a branching tree of one-dimensional line segments.
-Strictly speaking, Arbor represents a morphology as an *acyclic directed graph*, with the soma at the root.
-   * **Detectors**: Spike detectors generate spikes when the voltage at location on the cell passes a threshold.
-Detectors act as **sources** of :ref:`connections <modelconnections>`.
-   * **Synapses**: Synapses are described by a synapse type (with associated parameters) at a location on a cell.
-Synapses act as **targets** of connections.
-   * **Gap Junction Sites**: These refer to the sites of :ref:`gap junctions <modelgapjunctions>`.
-     Gap junction sites are declared by specifying a location on a cell.

-   Because cable cells are the main cell kind in Arbor and have more properties than listed here, they have several :ref:`dedicated pages <cablecell>`.

 .. _modellifcell:
 2. **LIF Cells**

-   LIF cells are single compartment leaky integrate and fire neurons.
+   LIF cells are single-compartment leaky integrate and fire neurons.
 They are typically used to simulate point-neuron networks.

+   LIF cells can only interact with other cells via spike exchange over a :ref:`connection <modelconnections>` where they can receive spikes from any kind of cell, and can be a *source* of spikes to cells that have target sites (i.e. *cable* and *lif* cells).

 .. _modelspikecell:
 3. **Spiking Cells**

-   Spiking cells act as spike sources from values inserted via a `schedule description`.
+   Spiking cells act as spike sources from user-specified values inserted via a `schedule description`.
    They are typically used as stimuli in a network of more complex cells.

+   Spiking Cells can only interact with other cells via spike exchange over a :ref:`connection <modelconnections>` where they be a *source* of spikes to cells that have target sites (i.e. *cable* and *lif* cells), but they can not *receive* spikes.

 .. _modelbenchcell:
 4. **Benchmark Cells**

    Benchmark cells are proxy cells used for benchmarking, and used by developers to benchmark the spike exchange and event delivery infrastructure.

-Most Arbor users will want to use the cable cell because it is the only cell kind that supports complex morphologies and user-defined mechanisms.
-See the cable cell's :ref:`dedicated page <cablecell>` for more info.

 .. _modelcelldesc: